LoveAndCoding/FruitJS/docs/intro.md

 to use FruitJS, as well as your guide when you forget.
 And, of course, this documentation is created with FruitJS.

-## What is FruitJS?

-FruitJS (pronounced Fruit Juice) is a documentation generator built in Node.
+FruitJS (pronounced Fruit Juice) is a documentation generator built in NodeJS.
 It is meant to be a simple way to write your documentation in Markdown, and have it converted to a nice site easily.
 Markdown has a lot of niceties in terms of displaying code snippets, and quick edits, but isn't easy for